SPACE-Timers -- A Stack-Based Hierarchical Timing System for C++: Additional diagnostic output

-As an illustration of the output generated by the SPACE-Timers, we present the diagnostic results of a CPU-only blast wave test with \og~ in the panels below.
-The left panel shows the default reporting configuration (\texttt{Timer\_report\_level} = 1), while the right panel displays the output obtained with an increased reporting level (\texttt{Timer\_report\_level} = 3).
-The higher reporting level provides more detailed insights into the measured timer regions, while using the same executable at a fixed \texttt{TIMER\_LEVEL}.
-This behaviour is particularly useful, e.g. when restarting a run from a checkpoint in response to performance slowdowns, as increasing the reporting level enables more detailed diagnostics to identify the underlying causes.

 To obtain a quick overview of the runtime load balance, the file \texttt{balance.txt} generated with \texttt{Timer\_balance\_report}$= 2$ provides a compact representation of the execution profile.
-As an example for 6 timesteps: {
+As an example for the same test displayed in Section \ref{sec:usage}, an excerpt for 6 timesteps: {

 } Each symbol corresponds to a specific timer region, as defined in the following header file.
 By cross-referencing these symbols with the header, the balance file enables rapid inspection of the runtime composition.
 This representation is primarily intended for quick, qualitative assessment of the distribution of computational effort across different regions. {